practicajs/practica/docusaurus/docs/contribution/contribution-short-guide.md

 ## Workflow

-1. Idea
+1. Idea - Claim an existing issue or open a new one
-2. Optional: Design
+2. Optional: Design - If you're doing something that is not straighforward, share your high-level approach to this within the issue
-3. PR
+3. PR - Once you're done, run the tests locally then PR to main.
+Ensure all checks pass.
+If you introduced a new feature - Update the docs

 ## Development machine setup